kurone-kito/udonsharp-toybox/Packages/black.kit.toybox/README.md

 ## 💡 Features

+- 🖱 UI parts with global sync
 - 🫥 Object teleporter by turning the object on or off
 - 🔓 (Statically) whitelist gimmick
 - 🗞 Publish-Subscribe pattern component
 - 🌈 Logger with vivid colors
-- ⚙️ Some extended methods for the arrays, strings, and VRCPlayerApi
+- ⚙️ Other features...

 ## 💻 System Requirements